Please refer to the following link: Publications Ethics

-By submitting your manuscript to the journal, you give your consent for the materials described in the manuscript, which would include the complete data that will be freely available to researchers and scientists who intend to use it for non-commercial purpose, without violating participant’s confidentiality.
+By submitting your manuscript to the journal, you give your consent for the case report in the manuscript, which would include the complete data that will be freely available to researchers and scientists who intend to use it for non-commercial purpose, without violating participant’s confidentiality.

 In this section, the authors can bring out their key experimental results, including any statistical analysis and whether or not the results of their study are significant.

 In this section, the author is free to mention the individuals or contributors who have directly or indirectly provided any technical assistance to the original work and would not be considered to meet the criteria for authorship.
 The authors must seek the consent of the individual or contributors, whom they would like to mention in this section as a matter of courtesy.